BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 > ***To do anything you have to know everything***

-Yes, it's hypothetically possible to create a simple `build.gradle` for a simple build.
+Yes, it's hypothetically possible to create a simple `build.gradle` for a basic build.
 But usually by the time you get to the point of *needing* a Gradle build, your problem is complicated enough that you must do more.
 And it turns out that "doing more" translates to "knowing everything."
-Basically, once you get past the simple builds you fall off a cliff.
+Once you get past the simple things you fall off a cliff.

 Think of the grappling shoes in the very first episode of *Rick and Morty*.
 Rick explains that the shoes allow you to walk on vertical surfaces, so Morty puts